ChrisAraneo/minecraft-players-number-notifier/README.md

 ## ❓ Motivation

-The purpose of this script is to notify server admin about the number of players on the server.
-Current version supports sending direct messages via Discord.
-The script was created as a solution to the author's personal needs.
+The purpose of this script is to notify the server administrator about the players on the server.
+The current version supports sending direct messages via Discord.
+The script was created to address the author's personal needs.

 ## ⚙️ Configuration file

-Before running the application fill the values in the `src/config.json` configuration file (this file will be copied into `dist/src/config.json` on script start).
+Before running the application, fill in the values in the `src/config.json` configuration file (this file will be copied into `dist/src/config.json` when the script starts).

 ### 👉 Example `config.json`